 COVID-19: Important information for students

-If you are an enrolled student, you will receive regular updates from us via email.
-Please do not ignore these emails as they may contain important information about how your course will be delivered in the coming months and what may be expected of you.
+- You will receive regular updates from us via email.
+Please do not ignore these emails as they may contain important information about how your course will be delivered in the coming months, and what may be expected of you.

 The Office for Students has updated its advice and guidance for students, which can be read here.

 Please note that our Campus facilities will remain closed until further notice.
 If you find that you are having trouble studying or working in your home environment, please contact your student support coordinator or Personal Academic Tutor.